Keith-Cancel/VST-2/info/reversing.md

 Firstly, it's obvious there is padding between *0x30-0x38*.
 Offsets *0x8C-0x90* might appear to have padding between them at first glance.
 However, we can see that from the 32 bit assembly also skip 4 bytes.
 This is indicative of an other 4 byte field in the struct.
 We have an 8 byte gap between the struct* and `val32_one`.
 When looking at the 32 bit offsets in the assembly above it's only 4 bytes.
 So it's probably a pointer left NULL on initialization.

 The most annoying gap would be between *0x64-0x8C*.
 This gap is 36 bytes large on 64 bit DLLs, and only 24 bytes on 32 bit DLLs.
 This is a 12 byte difference which can mean only two things.
-First there are 3 values that expand with no padding/slop or 2 values that expand and one group of padding bytes.
+First there are 3 values that expand with no padding/slop or second, two values that expand with one group of padding bytes.
 Even the equations derived above are not a help as Y = 1, and Y = 2 are both allowed with the information I have thus far.
 However, it looks 0x68 is set outside the initialization procedure I found, and is checked by LMMS when loading something it calls an editor from the near by strings.
 It's a dword so a 4 byte value.
 However, the next space after it would be at 0x6c and this is not 8 byte aligned so it must either be padding or an other 4 byte value

 ![Offset 0x68](./images/offset-0x68.png)

 ### Finally!

-So while trying to figure out that sizes in the gap, I finally found a plugin (*DynamicAudioNormalizer*) that sets an other value in that range.
+So while trying to figure out layout & sizes in that gap, I finally found a plugin (*DynamicAudioNormalizer*) that sets an other value in that range.
 I guess that is the advantage with a widely used interface a lot more corner cases will be used.
 The value at 0x80 appears to be a 4 byte value (0x000A6e1e), and is used both in 32 and 64 bit.
 What is more important though is the area I circled in blue stays the same between both 64 bit and 32 bit.
 First, this tells me there are only 2 values that probably are pointers in this gap.
 Secondly, It tells me that there are two more 4-byte values before the float.
 It also means that area circled in pink for 64 bit plugins is padding, and not a value.

 ![break through](./images/break-through.png)

-### The Reaming Bytes
+### The Remaining Bytes

 So when you have a 64 bit plugin the struct is 192 bytes long.
 I have been able to figure out layout of a 136 bytes.
 This leaves 56 bytes that I can't seem to find used by anything.
 When it comes to 32 bit plugins they are 144 bytes long, I have figured out 88 bytes.
 This also leaves 56 bytes.
 So it seems to be a safe bet these trailing bytes do not change in size.